Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Effective Field Theory of Higher Spin in Gravity

 and beyond the 6PN order:

 where we noted the PN order in which the various new operators enter.
-Operators with $2$ and $4$ spins that are contracted among their covariant derivatives could also be non-trivial contributions to add at the $7$PN order.
+Notice that since the indices of covariant derivatives and the curvature components are symmetric \cite{Levi:2015msa}, one can always write the contractions among two curvature components and their covariant derivatives, starting with the indices of curvature components.
 Notice that only operators quadratic- and quartic-in-spin enter up to the $6$PN order, whereas the linear and cubic-in-spin sectors both get such corrections only as of the $6.5$PN order.
-From eq.~\eqref{nmcabove6pn} it is also easy to realize that even up to the $7$PN order such an extension is not needed beyond the quadratic order in the curvature.
-We also notice the following nice pattern for the sectors S$^l$: For $l=0,1$, corrections to the leading effects enter at a shift of $5$ PN orders; For $l=2,3$, corrections to the leading effects enter at a shift of $3$ PN orders; And finally as of $l\ge4$, corrections to the leading effect will always enter at a shift of $1$ PN order.
+Moreover, from eq.~\eqref{nmcabove6pn} it is also easy to realize that an extension to higher orders in the curvature (beyond quadratic) is not relevant even up to the $7$PN order.